 - You’re interested in the stunning natural landscape of Keri, with its iconic cliffs and sea caves

 - You are planning to hire a car for your trip

-Askos is an inland village, although it is less than a kilometre from the sea front and raised into the hills, so you won’t be missing out on ocean views.
+Askos is an inland village, although it is within walking distance from the sea front and raised into the hills, so you won’t be missing out on ocean views.
 It’s a small village with a very rural feel.
 There are a couple of restaurants to choose from, and bars closer to the water looking out over the sea.